Paul Pelosi details attack and arduous recovery while on stand in DePape federal trial | KRDO

 DePape has pleaded not guilty to federal charges of assault on the immediate family member of a federal official and the attempted kidnapping of a federal official in connection with the attack.
 He faces a maximum of 30 years and 20 years, respectively, if found guilty on the charges.

 Prosecutors say DePape broke into the Pelosis’ home in the early hours of October 28, 2022, with “a violent plan to kidnap Nancy Pelosi, to hold her hostage, to break her kneecaps, to teach her a lesson.”
-He struck Paul Pelosi with a hammer, they argued, in “a quick moment of despair” when police arrived.
+DePape’s lawyer, however, has argued he struck Paul Pelosi with a hammer in “a quick moment of despair” when police arrived.

 Paul Pelosi told the jury Monday that a man, later identified by police as DePape, had asked where his wife was.
 “She’s not here.
 She’s in Washington,” he recalled answering.